BreD1810/Pexip/Pexip/src/README.md

 ## Extension
 For my solution, you could use multithreading to increase the speed of the grid generation.
 For example, you could create a list of integers representing each character in the grid that still needs to be indexed.
 You could then create several threads that take a value from this list, and delete it from the list.
 The thread then goes to that position in the grid, and then index characters as normal.

 To make this thread safe, the method to read and remove the position from the list should be `synchronised`, which stops 2 threads from indexing the same position.
 The read/write to the `HashSet` storing the indexes should also be locked.
-This stops any accidental overwriting of the indexes which could lead to words being missed.
+This stops any accidental overwriting of the indexes which could lead to words being missed, or duplicate lists.

 The part of the code which runs through the list of words could also be multithreaded.
 To do this, threads should check single words each.
 The list should be locked whenever it is accessed/removed from, and the word being searched for should be removed from the list.
 This should increase the speed that words are searched for within the grid.